-The 100 percent voluntary RP would provide reduced coastal storm risk for structures in the study area with a First Floor Elevation (FFE) at or below the 25 year stage based on predicted year 2025 hydrologic conditions.
-Coastal storm risk for a total of 2,240 structures would be reduced including: 1,790 residential, 233 commercial, 32 public, and 185 warehouse structures.
+The 100 percent voluntary RP would provide reduced coastal storm risk for structures in the study area with a first floor elevation (FFE) at or below the 25 year stage based on predicted year 2025 hydrologic conditions.
+Coastal storm risk for a total of 2,240 structures would be reduced, including: 1,790 residential, 233 commercial, 32 public, and 185 warehouse structures.

 Residential structures elevated 13 feet above ground surface elevation would have the highest level of risk reduction in the study area, especially those located more inland on higher ground surface.
 The structures with the lowest level of risk reduction are those that would be dry floodproofed, where the mitigation has a ceiling of 3 feet and therefore only mitigates the highest frequency events.
-Of the structures being elevated, 58 percent would have a risk reduction that exceeds the existing condition (2025) 0.04 AEP.
-Of the structures being elevated and wet floodproofed, 76 percent would have a risk reduction that would exceed the existing condition (2025) 0.04 AEP level.
-The remainder of structures would have a risk reduction less than the 0.01 AEP level.
+Within the study area, damages would be reduced by the measures included in the RP by 17 percent.
+Within the project area (0.04 AEP storm surge floodplain), damages would be reduced by 28 percent by the measures included in the RP.Of the structures being elevated, 50 percent would have a risk reduction that exceeds the existing condition (2025) 0.002 AEP.

 Figure ES-4 identifies locations of structures and their preliminary determined method of elevating or floodproofing.
-The estimated fully funded Total Project Cost for the RP is \$1,456,751,000.
-The estimated project first cost at a Fiscal Year (FY) 2021 price level is \$955,563,000.
-Table ES-1 provides a summary of the estimated RP average annual cost and benefits (damages reduced) over the 50 year period of analysis.
+The estimated fully-funded total project cost for the RP is \$1,334,413,000.
+The estimated project first cost at a FY 2022 price level is \$914,769,000.
+Table ES-1 provides a summary of the estimated RP average annual cost and benefits (damages reduced) over the 50-year period of analysis.
 Figure ES-5 illustrates locations and existing condition-modeled flood depths for the identified structures in year 2025.